temporalio/documentation/docs-src/cloud/temporal-cloud-limits-sheet.md

 - Users: 100
 - Namespaces: 10

-### What is the limit for Prometheus endpoint Retention Period?
+### How much data does the Prometheus endpoint retain?

-The Prometheus endpoint Retention Period is 30 days.
+The Prometheus endpoint retains 30 days of data.

 ### What is the default Retention Period in your Temporal Cloud Account?

-Temporal Cloud sets the default Retention Period to 30 days and is configurable in the Temporal Web UI per Namespace.
+Temporal Cloud sets the default [Retention Period](/clusters#retention-period) to 30 days, and it is configurable in the Temporal Web UI per Namespace.
-You can set the Retention Period to a range of 1—90 days.
+You can set the Retention Period to between 1 and 90 days.

-### What are the default limits for Custom Search Attributes?
+### What are the default maximum numbers of Custom Search Attributes?

-The default limits for Custom Search Attributes in Temporal Cloud (maximum per type) are:
+The default maximum number of [Custom Search Attributes](/visibility#custom-search-attributes) of each type in Temporal Cloud are:

 - `bool`: 20
 - `double`: 20